 'Vehicle-to-Everything,' also known as V2X, refers to the passing of information from a vehicle to any entity that may affect the vehicle and vice versa.

-- V2I or 'Vehicle-to-Infrastructure' which is the exchange of data between a car and equipment installed alongside roads and that is generally called a 'roadside unit' (RSU).
+- V2I or 'Vehicle-to-Infrastructure' is the exchange of data between a car and equipment installed alongside roads, generally called a 'roadside unit' (RSU).
 V2I can be typically used to broadcast traffic conditions and emergency information to drivers.

 - V2V or 'Vehicle-to-Vehicle' relates to the transfer of data between vehicles.
 Compared to what sensors can provide to the vehicle, information transmitted via V2V technology can come from cars a few hundred meters ahead or even hidden cars from behind trucks or buildings.

 Standardized V2X communication

-The automotive industry has worked with regulatory bodies to standardize V2X communication.
-The objective was to ensure all stakeholders can manage interoperability between vehicle brands and with the road infrastructure to get standardized messages.
+The automotive industry has been working with regulatory bodies to standardize V2X communication.
+The objective being to ensure all stakeholders can manage interoperability between vehicle brands and the road infrastructure to get standardized messages.

 In most countries, governments consider V2X as a critical technology to reduce road fatalities.
 They are pushing the industry to shorten the deployment schedule for the technology.

 For car manufacturers, V2X, and more specifically V2V, is a milestone in the path towards fully autonomous cars.

-They request the user's privacy to be protected and preserved so the journey of drivers cannot be easily tracked or reconstructed by listening and compiling all messages a car sent and received in a period of time.
+Regulators request the user's privacy to be protected and preserved, so the drivers' journey cannot be easily tracked or reconstructed by listening and compiling all messages a car sent and received in a period of time.